poduguvenu/Databases-and-SQL-for-Datascience/README.md

 5. Sub Queries and Nested SELECTs
 6. Working with Multiple Tables using Sub-Queries and Implicit Join
 7. Connect to Db2 database on Cloud using Python
+8. Access DB2 on Cloud using Python
+9.